H-uru/Plasma/README.md

 - (for video and voice chat) Opus - http://www.opus-codec.org/
 - (for legacy voice chat) speex - http://www.speex.org/downloads/

 Reducing the use of proprietary libraries is a focus of development and should be expected to change.

 PhysX and DirectX SDK will need to be acquired through the above links.
-All other required libraries are available as precompiled binaries and associated files in the [development libraries bundle](http://guildofwriters.org/tools/devlibs.zip) or can be built using their individual build instructions.
+All other required libraries are available as precompiled binaries and associated files in the [development libraries bundle](https://github.com/PlasmaPrefix/releases/download/20200114/devlibs.zip) or can be built using their individual build instructions.

 Compiling Instructions
 ----------------------

-Currently, compilation only targets Windows systems and requires Visual Studio 2013 (including Visual Studio 2013 Express for Windows Desktop).
+Currently, compilation only targets Windows systems and requires Visual Studio 2015 (including Visual Studio 2015 Community).

 **Quick-start instructions:**